Jimbaran was an incidental stop on our 1 month trip to Bali.

 Kuta’s main beach is fun for kids as well, but the rips here are strong as you will see when you visit.

-Jimbaran is famous for it’s beachside seafood dining.
-We did partake in one sunset meal adn it was nice, but it all felt a bit fake and a little forced.
-But like the guidebooks said, you can sit and enjoy a meal while your kids frolick on the beach… That of course is only if they are in the mood.
+Jimbaran is famous for its beachside seafood dining.
+We did partake in one sunset meal and it was nice, but it all felt a bit fake and a little forced.
+But like the guidebooks said, you can sit and enjoy a meal while your kid’s frolick on the beach… That, of course, is only if they are in the mood.

-The beach is descent, not AMAZING, and you can eat fish on the beach, but you can really do this anywhere.
+The beach is decent, not AMAZING, and you can eat fish on the beach, but you can really do this anywhere.

 Costs and highlights: